1•••|•••2•••|•••3•••|•••4•••|•••5•••home•••index

 Basilica di Santa Maria

-Clergy were the Illuminati of the Roman Catholic Church and had immense power, wealth and influence.
-Their power rivaled, often exceeded, the nobility in political and military might.
+Clergy, the Illuminati of the Roman Catholic Church, wielded immense power, wealth, and influence, rivaling or exceeding the nobility in political and military might.
 The Papal States, ruled by the Pope, controlled most of Italy and parts of France from the eighth to nineteenth centuries.

-Education in much of Europe centered around the Catholic Church.
-Most people outside of the clergy, including nobility, were illiterate.
-Thus, historical records of this era are primarily from Church archives.
+Education in Europe was centered around the Catholic Church, leaving most people, including nobility, illiterate.
+Consequently, historical records of this era are primarily from Church archives.
 The lone exception is Medieval Spain.

 Christ in Majesty | Beatus of Fernando and Sancha (1047) | Biblioteca Nacional